Solutions

 External providers bring specialist knowledge across contract drafting, negotiation, risk management, and compliance.
 They can spot pitfalls your internal team might miss and often have access to best-in-class processes that would take years to develop in-house.

-Building a full-time in-house legal or contracts function is expensive.
+Building a full-time in-house legal or contracts function is expensive, and not every business can afford a dedicated contract management team.
 Beyond salaries, you have to factor in benefits, training, management time, and the inevitable ramp-up period.
 Outsourcing offers a more flexible model where you pay only for what you need, making it easier to manage budgets.
 But it can become expensive despite this.

 Internal legal and business teams are often overwhelmed with competing priorities.
 When they’re buried in low-value contract admin, it drags on their ability to focus on strategic initiatives like scaling operations, entering new markets, or product development.
 Outsourcing lifts that burden, giving back valuable time.